Long Beach Sexual Harassment

 Frequently Asked Questions

-The best way to know is to discuss your situation with an employment attorney.
+The best way to know is to discuss your situation with a sexual harassment lawyer.
 We look at what was said or done, how often it happened, who was involved, and how it affected your work.
 During a free evaluation, we apply California law to your specific facts and explain your options.

 Employers are generally prohibited from firing or punishing workers for reporting harassment in good faith.
 Unfortunately, some still take adverse actions.
 If that happens, it can form the basis for a separate retaliation claim.
 We review what occurred, identify potential protections, and discuss possible responses.